 Thanks for finding Birds Unlimited.
 We honestly believe that there's not a better place to purchase a bird or bird supplies.
-Twenty four years in business and now almost six years at the Webster location.
+Twenty five years in business and now seven years at the Webster location.
 I'd like to think that one of the best bird stores in the country, voted on by you nice customers at BirdChannel.com in 2008, is now even better.
 Thanks.
 We realize that there are plenty of other places that you could be doing your shopping for your bird, so we will continue to bring you the latest in bird stuff, have what you need, when you need it, at a fair price.
 I try to keep the store packed with all kinds of things that a first timer to the store should be overwhelmed when coming in.
 We've got stuff, lots of it.
 For you people who like to surf the internet and shop, I'll even try to beat or match any online prices on merchandise.
 Because we're a specialty store doesn't mean our prices will be higher than other stores, in fact we're usually cheaper.
 It's summer and we've had people from all over, just recently, Maryland, Florida, Rhode Island, even a few from Pennsylvania and always lots from Buffalo and Syracuse.
 I'm also amazed (and thankful) when people travel as far as they do to get here, we appreciate every one of you.

 There's a lot going on here so take your time and be sure to check out the links page.
 Lots of great bird info can be found there.
 The FAQ page has a lot of information on it as well, all my own information, nothing taken from another web site because I thought it sounded good.
 From training and behavior to how the store got started, need to find a vet, it's all there.
 All this and no dirty words or nudity, hard to find a kid friendly web site these days (if you need help finding dirty words or nudity just ask me when you get here, just kidding... kinda).